* This post may have affiliate links. Please see my Disclosure.*

 How to Convert Video Output Signals

 Depending on the output of your video device, signals can be converted in many ways.
-Here are some of the standard outputs that have been used in the home entertainment systems over the years.
+Here are some of the standard outputs that have been used in home entertainment systems over the years.
 Each of these signals can be converted or adapted to be used with modern televisions with an HDMI input.
 All of these converters will also pass through audio as well.

 RCA